isomerpages/govtech-gobusiness-main/_browse-all-equipment-Retail/Refrigerator.md

 ### Technical Requirements

-Household refrigerator: Minimum 3-ticks and using refrigerant with GWP = 15
+- Household refrigerator: Minimum 3-ticks and using refrigerant with GWP ≤ 15

-Commercial refrigerator: Inverter technology
+- Commercial refrigerator: Inverter technology

+Note: From 1st April 2025,  MEPS/MEPS to be implemented for commercial storage refrigerators.
+The technical criteria will be reviewed in 4Q2024.

 ### Mode and Schedule of Payment